-Community Partners who enter into an agreement with DHHR are permitted to verify the identity and citizenship of the applicant and submit the application with an electronic or E-signature and an indicator for the verification source.
-Community Partners may choose either method for application submission.
-When the Esignature option is not used, Workers follow the procedures to print and mail the signature page when the applicant or Community Partner indicates he did not print the page.
+Community Partners who enter into an agreement with DHHR are permitted to verify the identity and citizenship of the applicant and submit the application with an electronic signature.
+The Community Partner may choose to submit any verification to the local office on behalf of the applicant.